brian9chen/bear-essentials/README.txt

 Project Details:
 We chose the standard project option (Mini-Amazon).
-Our team/website name is Kawaii Korner.
+Our team/website name is Bear Essentials.

 Our Work:
 Brian Chen